kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

   manually delete any PVCs.

 * **What happens if we reenable the feature if it was previously rolled back?**
-  In the simple case of reenabling the feature without concurrent StatefulSet deletion or scale-down, nothing needs to be done when the deletion policy is `DeleteOnScaleDown`.
-On a policy of `DeleteOnStatefulSetDeletion`, the VolumeClaimTemplate PVC ownerRefs must be set to the StatefulSet.
+  In the simple case of reenabling the feature without concurrent StatefulSet deletion or scale-down, nothing needs to be done when the deletion policy is `DeleteOnScaleDownOnly`.
+On a policy of `DeleteOnStatefulSetDeletionOnly`, or `DeleteOnScaledownAndStatefulSetDeletion`, the VolumeClaimTemplate PVC ownerRefs must be set to the StatefulSet.

   As above, if there is a concurrent scale-down or StatefulSet deletion, more care needs to be taken.
 This will be detailed further during feature testing.